Links on Android Authority may earn us a commission. Learn more.

 Let’s start with the basics — the abbreviation MVNO stands for Mobile Virtual Network Operator.
 Essentially, it’s a fancy way to describe a small carrier that pays one of the big three to provide service.
 For example, Mint Mobile operates on T-Mobile’s network, so the smaller carrier pays a wholesale rate and passes the service on to you.

-In the example above, T-Mobile can be considered a host operator because it’s supporting the smaller carrier.
+In the example above, T-Mobile can be considered a host operator because it supports the smaller carrier.
 Host operators highlight the idea that MVNOs can take on a variety of structures.
 Some, like Mint, are independent companies, while others are owned by their host operator.
 Verizon is behind Visible, T-Mobile is behind Metro, and AT&T is behind Cricket Wireless, to name a few.

 What are the pros and cons of an MVNO?

 It’s not too hard to grasp the basics of MVNOs, but definitions and networks don’t tell the whole story.
 There are perks that come with smaller carriers, but there are also drawbacks that you must consider.

 Starting with the positives, MVNOs often cost less than the big three networks, and they target a no-contract, prepaid market.
-That makes it very easy to switch carriers and grab the best prices available.
+That makes switching carriers and grabbing the best prices available is very easy.
 Some carriers, like Boost Mobile, offer special plans that reduce costs the longer you stick with them — so the freedom to choose is a valuable incentive.

-Unfortunately, the fact that MVNOs piggyback on other networks can also be the main problem.
+Unfortunately, MVNOs piggybacking on other networks can also be the main problem.
 They’re beneficial in terms of cost, but when the host operator is under stress, the MVNO may suffer.
 T-Mobile’s first obligation is to direct customers, so you might find yourself deprioritized until the load lightens.

 You might also find that you don’t get quite as much nationwide coverage on an MVNO.
 This is because not all carriers are subject to the same roaming agreements, so your signal may cut out where another option would rely on roaming instead.